 The Company was granted an income tax holiday (ITH) in line with its registration as an existing industry participant with new investments in the modernization of the Tabangao Refinery with the Board of Investments (BOI) in 09 May 2014 to produce Euro IV products.
 BOI issued a Certificate of ITH Entitlement on 03 April 2017 for the taxable year 2016.

-The Company availed the ITH benefit to arrive at the income tax liability as of 31 December 2019.
-During the year, the Company has surrendered its ITH grant on 6 August 2020 pursuant to the Company's decision to convert its Refinery into world-class import terminal.
+In 06 August 2020, the Company has voluntarily waived its ITH grant pursuant to the Company's decision to convert its refinery into a world-class import terminal